 Partly, this is true.
-The nano ceramic coating is actually semi-permanent, as to it bonds with the car surface and cures into a hard and shiny sacrificial layer.
-That means that you don’t have to re-apply every other month to maintain that glossy surface.
+The nano ceramic coating is actually semi-permanent, as to it bonds with the car part and cures into a hard and shiny sacrificial layer.
+That means that you don’t have to re-apply every other month to maintain that glossy appearance.

 How long does ceramic coating last?
 With a good product and proper application, it should last at least 2-3 years, however, it is definitely not permanent.

-Myth 4: They Are Really Easy to Apply
+Myth 4: Ceramic Coating is Really Easy to Apply

 This is actually relatively true.
 With the new DIY kits becoming available to consumers, the actual application process is relatively easy.